Financial equality and independence are important for women. And in many countries, women have more financial decision-making power than ever:

 - And starting more businesses.

 Yet there are still many gender financial gaps that cost women time and money.
 These can include the wage gap, investing gap, caregiver gap, pricing gap and others.
-As an RBC study shows, despite more women returning to the workforce since the onset of the COVID-19 pandemic, they continue to earn less and occupy fewer senior leadership positions than men.
 These gaps can add up to a very real gender wealth gap – and that can have a big effect on your financial future.

 Did you know?
-When women are ready to retire, they have often saved only two thirds of what men have saved.
-Yet they have to plan for a longer retirement, as they tend to outlive men by an average of 4 years.8
+When women are ready to retire, some may have an income almost 20% lower than men.6 Yet they have to plan for a longer retirement, as they tend to outlive men by more than 4 years.7

 How can women close the wealth gender gap?

 To build financial security and well-being, it’s essential for women to save and invest their money.
-With time, you can grow your savings through the power of compounding.
+The sooner you start, the more you can grow your savings through the power of compounding.
 You can also take advantage of the fact that on average markets tend to rise over the long term.

 And no matter what you currently do or don’t know about investing, as a woman you may already hold some of the keys to investing success.
 Studies confirm that women often make better investors than men.